 Here are some general tips for handling the legal aspects of a divorce.
 Get your own attorney if there are significant issues dealing with assets, child custody, or alimony.
-There are several ways to find a good matrimonial attorney including referrals from other professionals, referrals from trusted friends, or lists obtained from the American Academy of Matrimonial Lawyers.
+There are several ways to find a good matrimonial attorney including referrals from other professionals or referrals from trusted friends.
 Make sure the divorce decree or agreement covers all types of insurance coverage-life, health, and auto.
 Be sure to change the beneficiaries on life insurance policies, IRA accounts, 401(k) plans, other retirement accounts, and pension plans.
 Don’t forget to update your will and/or revocable living trust.

 Tip: Those who have trouble arriving at an equitable agreement, but do not require the services of an attorney, might consider the use of a divorce mediator.
 This type of professional advertises in the section of the classifieds titled “Divorce Assistance”, or “Lawyer Alternatives.”

 How Does Property Get Divided In A Divorce?